 Her time in IB included conducting genetics research in model organisms including yeast and C. elegans, isolating hemolymph from crabs to measure salt buffering, identifying fungal growth on fallen trees, observing a single plant on campus for an entire semester, learning practical coral reef ecology off the coast of Belize, many courses in molecular biology and neuroscience, and much more.
 All these experiences directly influenced her capacity to observe, learn, integrate, and translate novel scientific findings.
 “It has also been a ton of fun along the way!”

 Colleen is happy to discuss questions on graduate school, scientific careers in biotechnology and pharmaceuticals, genetics in healthcare, and more.
-She has expertise in genetic disorders, specifically repeat expansion diseases and the movement disorder ataxia.
-Contact Christina Swanson at firstname.lastname@example.org if you would like to connect with Colleen.Back to Top
+She has expertise in genetic disorders, specifically repeat expansion diseases and the movement disorder ataxia, mitochondrial underpinnings of neurodegeneration, the biology of the neuromuscular junction, and other cellular pathways that contribute to movement and neuromuscular disorders.
+Contact Christina Swanson at email@example.com if you would like to connect with Colleen.Back to Top